mdaliyan/icache/README.md

 [![License](http://img.shields.io/badge/license-mit-blue.svg?style=flat)](https://raw.githubusercontent.com/labstack/echo/master/LICENSE)

-icache is a cache library for Go with high concurrent access performance. it is an in-memory key:value store/cache similar to memcached that is suitable for applications running on a single machine.
-Its major advantage is that you don't need to marshal or unmarshal your data or do type assertion as it doesn't serialize your data and stores values of your variables so they are thread-safe and you won't face data-race problem.
+icache is a cache library for Go with high concurrent access performance. it is an in-memory key:value store/cache similar to memcache that is suitable for applications running on a single machine.
+Its major advantage is that it doesn't serialize your data and only stores values of your variables so they are thread-safe and you won't face data-race problem.

 Any object can be stored, for a given duration or forever, and the cache can be safely used by multiple goroutines.